-f1 the movie poster If after watching the trailer for F1: The Movie, whether it be be at the theater, on a streaming service, or while you’re watching YouTube and you say to yourself, “That movie looks like it’s the Top Gun movie, but on a racetrack,” you wouldn’t be far off in your assessment.
+If, after watching the trailer for F1: The Movie, whether it be at the theater, on a streaming service, or while you’re watching YouTube, and you say to yourself, “That movie looks like it’s the Top Gun movie, but on a racetrack,” you wouldn’t be far off in your assessment.
 If you combine that feeling with other racecar or other inspirational sports movies, you’ll have the formula that makes F1: The Movie.
 Joseph Kosinski (Only the Brave, Oblivion) directed Top Gun: Maverick, so drawing similarities between the two films isn’t a stretch.
 Top Gun: Maverick was my favorite movie of 2022.
 It was a masterclass in storytelling, as well as what you could do with a production budget of $170+ million.
-That’s what makes it such a shame that F1: The Movie, with a budget exceeding $250 million, felt like nothing more than a retelling of better racing movies, which had smaller budgets, were more original, and offered stories and characters that we genuinely cared about.
+That’s what makes it such a shame that F1: The Movie, with a budget exceeding $250 million, felt like nothing more than a retelling of better racing movies with smaller budgets, more originality, and stories and characters we genuinely cared about.
 F1: The Movie felt like a propaganda movie to entice viewers to follow Formula 1 racing.

 There wasn’t a moment in F1: The Movie that made me feel like I wasn’t watching a movie.
 That’s not a good thing.
-Even the film’s title feels like something you might watch as an introduction if the Indianapolis Motor Speedway, home of the Indy 500, offered pubic tours.
-The film seems designed to treat all of us like we don’t know anything about Formula 1 racing, but we emerge as experts by the end of the two and a half hours.
+Even the film’s title feels like something you might watch as an introduction to the Indianapolis Motor Speedway, home of the Indy 500, if the Speedway offered public tours.
+The film seems designed to treat all of us like we don’t know anything about Formula 1 racing, but by the end of the two and a half hours, we emerge as experts.

-I had read that Ptt was miscast as Sonny Hayes, the film’s lead.
+I had read that Ptt was miscast as the film’s lead, Sonny Hayes.
 The reviews I had read said his performance was good, but the role didn’t fit.
 I’d go even further.
 His performance stunk.
-However, that has more to do with the story, script, and the limited situations that Kosinski allowed him to explore, preventing him from revealing any complexities to his character.
+However, that has more to do with the story, script, and the limited situations Kosinski allowed him to explore, which prevented him from revealing any complexities in his character.
 We first meet Sonny when he participates in the 24 Hours at Daytona.
 We see a healthy, fit individual with natural charisma making his way towards the track for the next leg of the tour.
-What feels out of place is when we see that he is living in a van to do said walk.
+What feels out of place is seeing him living in a van to do said walk.

 F1: The Movie uses race commentators, pit crew chiefs, and fellow racecar drivers to introduce us to concepts, techniques, scoring, sequencing, and everything else that we may or may not know about open-wheel racing.
 It’s a tried-and-true technique that works in the right circumstances.
 I recently rewatched and reviewed for the first time one of my favorite films, For Love of the Game, which employed similar plot devices to advance the story.
 While I still adore the film, it hit differently in 2025 than it did in 1999 (and not in a good way).
 The rewatch reminded me of all the movies I have seen since my initial viewing that used similar techniques to tell a story.
 It felt tiring on my rewatch.
 That same formula for a film of F1: The Movie felt cheap and lazy.